davidgfitzgerald/life2/devlog.md

 - [x] Add and display task completed at 23:05
 - [x] Add task created at 23:05
 - [x] Display duration (completed-created) 00:30

+8th Nov
+10:45
+- [x] Improve duration formatting 11:45
+- [ ] Mark tasks as roll on and rolled on also show counter for how many days it’s rolled on